vegaprotocol/documentation/docs/concepts/vega-chain.md

 When a validator's token limit is reached, and more nomination would cause a validator's maximum stake to be exceeded, any additional nominated tokens will not be used.
 The remaining amount will be available to use to nominate another validator after the next epoch has begun.

+#### Automatic nomination

+Automatic nomination is triggered when an individual tokenholder has manually nominated 95%+ of their associated tokens.
+At that point, any newly associated tokens will automatically be nominated to the same validators, in the same proportion.

 **Un-nominating validators**
 Participants can remove their nomination at the end of an epoch, or immediately.
 The un-nominated tokens will be restored back to the participant's associated token balance.